datateams0982/Customer_Value_Prediction/report/schedule.md

 - 2 stage? first predict who will be active, than predict the LTV
 - efficient daily update?
 - seasonal effect adjustment?
 (Market trend)
+- Traditional Model (NBD): Only take RFM into concern, regardless of demographic variables, not suitable for financial market.

 --> Specifically financial market?